The Crew

 Eneida P. Alcalde

 Eneida immigrated to the United States as a child, transplanting her Chilean-Puerto Rican roots into Pennsylvanian soil.
-She is obsessed with courage, a recurring theme in her stories and poems which have appeared in literary outlets such as The Good Life Review, Zone 3 Literary Journal, Magma Poetry, Small Orange Journal, and Huizache.
-She graduated with an MA in Creative Writing & Literature from Harvard University’s Extension School and is a member of the Macondo Writers Workshop.
+She is obsessed with courage, a recurring theme in her poems and hybrid pieces, which have appeared in literary outlets such as Brink, Huizache, Magma Poetry, Small Orange Journal, and TAB Journal.
+A Macondista, she graduated with an MA in Creative Writing & Literature from Harvard University’s Extension School.
 Eneida lives in Singapore with her daughter and partner.

 Brian Borchard